 Choose Your Can

-Either a plastic or metal can is suitable; metal may be more difficult to work with and can get hotter for the nesting birds, but it is also more durable and offers more of a rustic appeal.
-A plastic can is less aesthetically pleasing and the bright colors of the plastic may attract predators, but it can be easier to work with, particularly for young birders interested in making an easy bird house.
+A large coffee can is the ideal size for a general purpose birdhouse and will suit a wide variety of birds that use houses.
+Either a plastic or metal can is suitable, and while metal may be more difficult to work with and can get hotter for the nesting birds, it is also more durable and offers more of a rustic appeal.
+A plastic can is less aesthetically pleasing and the bright colors may catch predators' eyes, but it can be easier to work with, particularly for young birders interested in making an easy birdhouse.

 Prepare the Can

+Once the house is completely dry, use an awl, drill, or nail to puncture drainage holes in what will become the bottom of the house.
 A half dozen holes is sufficient, but stagger their placement so they will not all be covered with nesting material by the resident birds.
 To minimize any injury to the birds, use a metal file to dull any sharp edges on the inside of the holes.
 At the same time, add several holes in the top third of the can for additional ventilation, but avoid putting them at the very top where leaks on rainy days will be more prominent.

 Mounting the House

+This simple coffee can birdhouse can be easily mounted with nails or screws through the bottom directly to a tree, fence post, or building wall.
 It can be helpful to use an awl from the inside of the can to puncture holes to make putting in the screws or nails easier, and using 2-3 to fasten the house will ensure that it does not swivel or fall easily.
-Ideally, the house should be mounted under an eave or under branches that will provide some additional shade and shelter, or a simple V-shaped wooden roof can be placed over the house.
+Ideally, the house should be mounted under an eave or under branches that will provide some additional shade and shelter, or a simple V-shaped wooden roof can be placed over the house and secured with glue, so long as any ventilation holes are not blocked.
 To further protect the house from unwanted invaders such as raccoons or snakes, consider adding a baffle underneath it or taking other steps to discourage bird house predators.
 Adding a source of nesting material nearby will encourage birds to take up residence.

-Cleaning a Coffee Can Bird House
+Cleaning a Coffee Can Birdhouse

+While a metal or plastic birdhouse will be more resistant to infestations of mites and other insects, proper cleaning is essential to keep the house attractive to nesting birds.
 After each nest of birds has grown up and left, remove the old nest and rinse the house with a weak bleach solution to sterilize it.
 Check that the ventilation and drainage holes are clear and verify that the house is securely mounted, and a new family will be moving in before you know it.